Create a p2p filesystem

 Now the Hyperdrive can be inspected as though it were a Hyperbee, and log out some file metadata.

-Execute the bee-reader-app with pear dev, passing it the key output by the driver-writer-app:
+Execute the drive-bee-reader-app with pear run --dev ., passing it the key output by the driver-writer-app:

 Try adding or removing a few files from the writer's data directory, then pressing Enter in the writer's terminal to mirror the changes.